 Six tips for teaching your first yoga class

-But what happens when you are teaching your very first class back at home?
+So now what happens now that you have become a yoga teacher and are about to teach your very first class back home?
 How do you transfer what you’ve learned on your course to the real world?
 Here are six important tips to get you started…

 1. Plan, prepare and practice